catherinepope/papermod/content/workshops/resources/using-the-ocar-structure-for-narrative-cvs.md

 The best way to understand how OCAR works at multiple levels is to see it in practice.
 I've created two fully annotated narrative CVs showing the OCAR structure at all three levels:

-- [Annotated Example 1: Applied Theatre Researcher](../narrative-cv-example-arts-humanities/) - Early-mid career, community engagement focus
+- [Annotated Example 1: Applied Theatre Researcher](../narrative-cv-example-arts-humanities/) - Early-mid career, community engagement focus.
-- [Annotated Example 2: Health/Methods Researcher](../narrative-cv-example-stem/) - Established career, methodological innovation focus
+- [Annotated Example 2: Health/Methods Researcher](../narrative-cv-example-stem/) - Established career, methodological innovation focus.

 Each example includes collapsible annotations showing exactly where each OCAR element appears at the Personal Statement, module, and individual example levels.